 All of the seeds in this pack can be planted directly into the garden.
 You don’t need to start any seeds indoors or have a greenhouse to have a successful garden.

-On the other hand, some of the seeds in this pack, we recommend only planting directly into the garden, and not starting indoors to transplant.
+In fact, some of the seeds in this pack- we strongly recommend against starting indoors.
+Only plant these seeds directly into the garden; do not start indoors to transplant.